loader

 GMAT Quantitative Reasoning

-The GMAT Quantitative Reasoning of mathematics is used to solve the questions in this section of the GMAT exam.
-The mathematics in this section is no greater than the level of mathematics which is being taught in secondary school classes.
-Quantitative Reasoning of mathematics section of GMAT provides the students with 62 minutes and 31 multiple-choice questions.
-The Quantitative section of GMAT exam has two question types like problem solving and data sufficiency.
+The GMAT Quantitative Reasoning of Mathematics is used to solve the questions in this section of the GMAT exam.
+The mathematics in this section is no greater than the level of mathematics that is being taught in secondary school classes.
+The quantitative Reasoning of Mathematics section of GMAT provides the students with 62 minutes and 31 multiple-choice questions.
+The Quantitative section of the GMAT exam has two question types problem solving and data sufficiency.

 Students need to solve problem questions and use the ability to solve logical questions.
 Students need to check the on-screen timer periodically.
 Work needs to be done carefully.
 Each question needs to be read carefully.
-Data Sufficiency questions will measure the student’s ability to analyse the quantitative problem.
+Data Sufficiency questions will measure the student’s ability to analyze the quantitative problem.
 Students are urged to avoid making unwarranted assumptions while solving geometric figures.
-Students often need to take the real test-taking experience through mock-tests.
+Students often need to take the real test-taking experience through mock tests.

 Different Sections On The Quantitative Reasoning